 Orebits Corp. provides exposure to the price movement of Gold while limiting the expense of traditional Gold investments.
 Competing investments such as Futures or Physical Gold require attention to details such as Margin, Storage and Insurance.
 Orebits do not require additional financial considerations and are therefore a reasonable alternative to currently available methods of investing in Gold.

 To invest in Orebits, contact a Orebits Corp.
 Program Manager and request an account on the Distributed Ledger.

 Orebits are a representation of unrefined Proven Gold Reserves that the reserve owner has digitized.
 We do not consider them a Derivative.
 However, we believe that the holders of Orebits will be able to create Derivative products from them.

 Orebits Ledger LLC is the Special Purpose Vehicle (SPV) where all the UCC-type liens on the Proven Gold Reserves are placed and held as collateral for the purpose of digitization into Orebits.

 Orebits Corp. is a Delaware LLC service provider that manages the Orebits Ledger LLC SPV.

 The digitization of Orebits takes the form of a 10-year renewable Asset Digitization Service Agreement (ADSA) that allows for continued digitization of Orebits and market liquidity.

-In the case of insolvency, Orebits Pool LLC has the right to claim all Proven Gold Reserves that have been pledged to the pool to allow for the continued backing of all Orebits that are in the market.
+In the case of insolvency, Orebits Ledger LLC has the right to claim all Proven Gold Reserves that have been pledged to the pool to allow for the continued backing of all Orebits that are in the market.

 At the end of the 10-year period the owner of the Proven Gold Reserves will return the original amount of digitized Orebits to the SPV and the SPV will release all claims back to the owner.